Turtles at the Bottom 🐢

 Notes on Thermodynamics

-Thermodynamics is a framework for modelling the macroscopic properties of matter.
-It’s a coarse-grained approach that allows us to describe systems in terms of a small number of observables, despite there being an enormous number of degrees of freedom at the microscopic level.
+Thermodynamics is a framework for modelling macroscopic matter, at a scale where individual particles are irrelevant and only collective, bulk properties matter.
+At such a scale, systems can be described in terms of a small number of state variables, despite there being an enormous number of degrees of freedom at the microscopic level.

 When is Thermodynamics?

 As the saying goes, “all models are wrong but some are useful”.
-Thermodynamics is no exception, it’s only accurate under the following conditions:
+Thermodynamics is no exception.
+It’s only accurate, and therefore useful under the following conditions:

 States

-When the conditions listed above are true, we can characterize the system using a small number of state variables:
+When the conditions listed above are true, we can characterize a system using a small number of state variables:

 Although this looks like a 5-dimensional state space, in practice these variables are related to each other in a way that reduces the overall dimensionality.
 For example, an ideal gas with fixed \(N\) has